Guitar Repertoire Sets: How to Group Your Tunes for Better Listening (and Playing)

 You can choose music more intentionally when you know how pieces fit together in larger contexts.

-If you have primarily classical music, you may decide to next learn something contrasting, such as a ragtime or jazz-influenced piece.
+If you have primarily classical music, you may decide to next learn something contrasting, such as Spanish Guitar Music, French Music, or a jazz-influenced piece.

 If you have mainly slow, introspective tunes, something lively and upbeat will round out your repertoire more than another slow piece would.